 These days, it seems like everybody has a tattoo.
-In fact, according to a 2017 survey, four out of 10 Americans reported that they had at least one tattoo somewhere on their body.
-Not only that, but nearly 20 percent of respondents said that they were considering getting one in the future.
-Of course, it’s no surprise that tattoos are becoming increasingly more popular as time goes on.
-However, there are some professions that still prefer employees to be un-inked.
-So, when it comes to tattoos and nursing, what’s the deal?
+In fact, according to a 2020 study, 44 percent of United States adults have one or more tattoos somewhere on their body.
+As society evolves and younger generations grow up, it’s no surprise that tattoos are becoming increasingly more popular.
+People are beginning to embrace the ancient art form, using tattoos to show off artistic freedom, important memories, and favorite quotes.
+However, there are some professions that still prefer employees to be un-inked on the job.
+So, when it comes to nurses and tattoos, what’s the deal?

 Why the Stigma?

-Back in the day, tattoos and body piercings were associated with illegal activities.
+Back in the day, tattoos became associated with illegal activities.
+Tattoos were used to show gang affiliation, criminal history, and incarceration.
 If someone had a visible tattoo, others often viewed them as rebellious or dangerous.
-Additionally, many prisoners got tattoos in jail as a form of recreation.
-As a result, many of those in the older generations still associate tattoos with criminal behavior or rebellious tendencies.
+While this is still a widely used form of ink in some communities, it’s not the only reason an individual would have a tattoo.
+Nonetheless, traditional folks still only associate tattoos with criminal behavior and rebellious tendencies.

-Some conservative or elderly people look upon tattoos as dirty and unhygienic.
-Although the tattooing process is, in itself, very safe and sanitary, some individuals view tattoos as being dirty for the body.
-Thus, it can impact the way your patients view you and the procedures that you have to perform for them.
+Some individuals believe that tattoos are dirty and unhygienic.
+Although the tattooing process is, in itself, very safe and sanitary, some still believe that tattoos appear dirty.
+A lot of people also claim that tattoos are unprofessional in the work force.
+While this idea falls backs to more conservative times, the underlying belief still lingers in many corporate policies.
+Appearing unhygienic and unprofessional can severely impact the way your patients view you and the procedures that you have to perform for them.

 What Should Nurses with Tattoos Do?